VolhaMakas/rsschool-cv/cv.md

 ----
 ## About

-### I am a dentist.
-I do not have special knowledge and skills in web.
-But life is changing, the circumstances led me and my family to another country.
-### So I decided to try to change my profession.
-Because I can’t confirm my medical diploma in each country we move to :)
+ I am a student at Rolling Scopes School.
+I am studying web-technology, particularly frontend.
+I have almost 10 years experience in dentistry.
+But life changet, me and my family have moved to another country.
+So I decided to try to change my profession.
+I have good social qualities, calmness and resistance to hard work.
-### Among my qualities I want to highlight patience, perseverance and desire to learn.
- ---
-## Code example
-### I don’t have any code examples yet.

  ----
 ## Skills

-### I have almost 10 years experience in dentistry.
-So I have good social qualities, calmness and resistance to hard work.
+* HTML
+* CSS
+* Git

 ----
 ##  Education
 * Belarussian State Medical University, Dental faculty